ajaykumar97/post-management/README.md

 ### `yarn deploy`

-It build the application and deploys it to the GitHub Pages website.
+It builds the application and deploys it to the GitHub Pages website.